ing-bank/baker/docs/sections/concepts/main-abstractions.md

     // Annotations are needed for wiring ingredients and validating events.
     @FiresEvent(oneOf = {OrderHadUnavailableItems.class, ItemsReserved.class})
     // The name of the method must be "apply" for the reflection API to work.
+    // This method can also return a `CompletableFuture<ReserveItemsOutcome>` for asynchronous programming.
     ReserveItemsOutcome apply(@RequiresIngredient("orderId") String id, @RequiresIngredient("items") List<String> items);
 }